 Don’t budget on what you want to spend on gifts, budget what you can afford.
-No one on your gift list wants you to go broke paying off credit card bills halfway into the new year because you spent more than you could afford on gifts.
-The thought is nice, but your friends and family don’t want you putting that stress on yourself OR your finances.
+The thought of treating your loved ones is nice, but your friends and family don’t want your generosity to put stress on yourself or your finances.

 Buying group gifts not only allows you to save time and money on presents, but also on gift wrapping!
 Give a fun game to an entire family, tickets to a favorite event or movie to your nieces and nephews, or a gift basket with goodies for co-workers at the office.

 Potlucks are low-key and less stress, which means more fun.
 Make it festive by having a theme and asking attendees to bring recipes for the dishes they’ve made.
 It saves money and time for the host and allows for more meaningful interactions with family and friends.
 Plus, all the recipes can be saved and reminisced about for years to come.

 Oftentimes, something that is meant to be fun turns into a dreaded chore that becomes the responsibility of a single family member.
 Make decorating and holiday baking a family event everyone can enjoy together.

 This is a wonderful time of year for inexpensive holiday entertainment, which eases pressure on the pocketbook.
 Don’t forget to take a few relatives and friends—you might even find an event that becomes an annual tradition!

 All things in moderation